Sonjeet/personal-blog/content/blog/tool-shaming/index.md

 ---
 title: A message to tool shamers.
 date: "2020-02-26"
-description: "I highlight some issues I have with tool shaming in software."
+description: "\"Ranting\" about tool shamers"
 ---

 ## What is tool shaming?